 - A five-year enhancement to address any issues that may happen during healing.

-While rare, some people develop problems as eyes heal.
+While rare, some people regress as eyes heal.
 At no charge, we’ll make adjustments to help achieve your best corrected vision.

 We’ll assess your vision and eye health to recommend whether you’re a candidate for refractive surgery.

 There are many factors involved, but the main qualifications include:

 - Healthy eyes (no problems such as macular degeneration or keratoconus)